0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 }
 ```

-Finally, we can add a further element of security inside the smart contract: prevent any type of token transfer (even after the airdrop) unless users passed the proof verification.
+Finally, we can add a further element of security inside the Smart Contract: prevent any type of token transfer (even after the airdrop) unless users passed the proof verification.
 This last condition is added by overriding the ERC20 `_beforeTokenTransfer` function and checking that the receiver address `to` of the transfer is included inside the [`proofs`](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L12) mapping.

 ```solidity hl_lines="29 30 31 32 33"
 contract ERC20Verifier is ERC20, ZKPVerifier {